SharePoint/sp-dev-docs/docs/declarative-customization/column-formatting.md

 ## Column formatter reference

-Users can refer to a column's formatter JSON inside another column (or view formattter) and use it along with other elements to build a custom column visualization.
+Users can refer to a column's formatter JSON inside another column/view formatter and use it along with other elements to build a custom column visualization.
 This can be done by using `columnFormatterReference` property.

 The following image shows a list with a Gallery layout referencing the Category column formatter:
 <img src="../images/sp-columnformatting-formatter-reference-1.png" alt="Gallery layout referring Category column"/>